 As a result, as their faculties decline, they become easier marks from the unscrupulous who would get them to make outrageously expensive purchases, or involve them in investment fraud schemes.

 While these acts of financial elder abuse are discouraging and you need to watch out for scammers from the outside, you also need to be on the watch for signs that caregivers and family members may be perpetrating some forms of financial elder abuse.
-The MetLife Mature Market Institute recently found that trusted caregivers/family members are involved in 55% of cases of financial elder abuse.
+The MetLife Mature Market Institute found that trusted caregivers/family members are involved in cases of financial elder abuse.

 Signs of Financial Elder Abuse